boydaihungst/smart-truncate.yazi/README.md

 	render_current = true,
 	-- Default only name and symlink will be truncated if overflow.
 4 -> highlights/name, 6 -> symlink
-	-- IDs can be found in https://github.com/sxyazi/yazi/blob/main/yazi-plugin/preset/components/entity.lua#L4-L9 -- resizable_entity_children_ids = { 4, 6 },
+	-- IDs can be found in https://github.com/sxyazi/yazi/blob/main/yazi-plugin/preset/components/entity.lua#L4-L9 -- For other official components, see Advaned Usage section below -- resizable_entity_children_ids = { 4, 6 },
 })
 ```